rit-ndnSIM/CPM/readme.md

 All input files should be in JSON.
 In order to convert a topology file to JSON, use `topo2json.py`, taking a list of `.txt` files and creating a file of the same name but with a `.json` extension.

+## TODO

+- Makefile because I don't know how to use waf, eventually replace with waf for consistency